antononcube/Raku-DSL-English-DataQueryWorkflows/doc/Standard-data-wrangling-commands-work.md

 ```perl6
 records-summary($obj);
 ```

-**Remark:** Note that Anscombe's sets have same x- and y- mean values.
-(But the sets have very different shapes.)

 **Remark:** From the table above it is not clear how exactly we have to access the data in order to plot each of Anscombe's sets.
 The data wrangling steps below show a way to separate the sets